Snyder v. Phelps: Facts of the case

+Lower court proceedings

+Albert Snyder brought a lawsuit against Fred Phelps and the Westboro Baptist Church in the District Court for the District of Maryland for defamation, intrusion upon seclusion, publicity given to private life, intentional infliction of emotional distress, and civil conspiracy.
+Snyder's claims of defamation and publicity given to private life were dismissed pursuant to Westboro's request for summary judgment and the case proceeded to trial on the remaining three counts.
+On October 30, 2006, sitting judge Richard D. Bennett denied Phelps's motion to dismiss the case.

-The facts of the case were essentially undisputed at trial and Albert Snyder testified:
+The facts of the case were undisputed at trial.
+Albert Snyder testified:

-Snyder described his emotional injuries as: becoming tearful, angry, and physically nauseated to the point that he would vomit.
+Snyder described becoming tearful, angry, and physically nauseated to the point that he would vomit.
 He stated that the Defendants had placed a "bug" in his head, so that he was unable to think of his son without thinking of their actions, adding, "I want so badly to remember all the good stuff and so far, I remember the good stuff, but it always turns into the bad".
 Snyder called several expert witnesses who testified that worsening of his diabetes and severe depression had resulted from the Defendants' activities.

 In their defense, WBC established that they had complied with all local ordinances and had obeyed police instructions.
 The picket was held in a location cordoned off by the police, approximately 1000 feet (300 m) from the church, from which it could be neither seen nor heard.
-Mr. Snyder testified that, although he glimpsed the tops of the signs from the funeral procession, he did not see their content until he watched a news program on television later that day.
+Snyder testified that, although he glimpsed the tops of the signs from the funeral procession, he did not see their content until he watched a news program on television later that day.
 He also indicated that he had found the WBC's statements about his son on their webpage from a Google search.

-In his instructions to the jury, Judge Richard D. Bennett for the United States District Court for the District of Maryland stated that the First Amendment protection of free speech has limits, including vulgar, offensive and shocking statements, and that the jury must decide "whether the defendant's actions would be highly offensive to a reasonable person, whether they were extreme and outrageous and whether these actions were so offensive and shocking as to not be entitled to First Amendment protection".
+In his instructions to the jury, Judge Richard D. Bennett stated that the First Amendment protection of free speech has limits, including vulgar, offensive and shocking statements, and that the jury must decide "whether the defendant's actions would be highly offensive to a reasonable person, whether they were extreme and outrageous and whether these actions were so offensive and shocking as to not be entitled to First Amendment protection".
 WBC unsuccessfully sought a mistrial based on alleged prejudicial statements made by the judge and violations of the gag order by the plaintiff's attorney.
 An appeal was also sought by the WBC.